awsdocs/amazon-ec2-user-guide/doc_source/vpc-classiclink.md

 Linking your instance to a VPC is sometimes referred to as *attaching* your instance\.

 A linked EC2\-Classic instance can communicate with instances in a VPC, but it does not form part of the VPC\.
 If you list your instances and filter by VPC, for example, through the `DescribeInstances` API request, or by using the **Instances** screen in the Amazon EC2 console, the results do not return any EC2\-Classic instances that are linked to the VPC\.
-For more information about viewing your linked EC2\-Classic instances, see [Viewing your ClassicLink\-enabled VPCs and linked instances](#classiclink-describe-vpcs-instances)\.
+For more information about viewing your linked EC2\-Classic instances, see [View your ClassicLink\-enabled VPCs and linked instances](#classiclink-describe-vpcs-instances)\.

 By default, if you use a public DNS hostname to address an instance in a VPC from a linked EC2\-Classic instance, the hostname resolves to the instance's public IP address\.
 The same occurs if you use a public DNS hostname to address a linked EC2\-Classic instance from an instance in the VPC\.
 If you want the public DNS hostname to resolve to the private IP address, you can enable ClassicLink DNS support for the VPC\.
-For more information, see [Enabling ClassicLink DNS support](#classiclink-enable-dns-support)\.
+For more information, see [Enable ClassicLink DNS support](#classiclink-enable-dns-support)\.

 If you no longer require a ClassicLink connection between your instance and the VPC, you can unlink the EC2\-Classic instance from the VPC\.
 This disassociates the VPC security groups from the EC2\-Classic instance\.
 A linked EC2\-Classic instance is automatically unlinked from a VPC when it's stopped\.
 After you've unlinked all linked EC2\-Classic instances from the VPC, you can disable ClassicLink for the VPC\.

-### Using other AWS services in your VPC with ClassicLink<a name="classiclink-other-services"></a>
+### Use other AWS services in your VPC with ClassicLink<a name="classiclink-other-services"></a>

 Linked EC2\-Classic instances can access the following AWS services in the VPC: Amazon Redshift, Amazon ElastiCache, Elastic Load Balancing, and Amazon RDS\.
 However, instances in the VPC cannot access the AWS services provisioned by the EC2\-Classic platform using ClassicLink\.